brimdata/zed/docs/tutorials/zq-primer.md

 for the PRs from the beginning of the `zed` repo.

-To quantify this concept, we can easily modify this query to compute the average number of reviewes requested instead of the set of groups of reviewers.
+To quantify this concept, we can easily modify this query to compute the average number of reviewers requested instead of the set of groups of reviewers.
 To do this, we just average the reviewer set size with an aggregation:
 ```mdtest-command dir=docs/tutorials